DavidWells/analytics/packages/analytics-core/README.md

 ### analytics.plugins

-Management methods for plugins.
+Async Management methods for plugins.

 This is also where [custom methods](https://bit.ly/329vFXy) are loaded into the instance.

 **Example**